-Soft goat cheese bakes well, and with the addition of some cheddar this is a cheesy delight.
-We prefer to dot the goats cheese into the frittata just before baking, rather than blend it into the egg mixture, but it’s easier to incorporate the cheddar the other way round: simply grate it into the mixture.
-But the cheese is really a supporting act to the main event in this dish: the mushrooms.
+Soft goat’s cheese bakes well, and with the addition of some cheddar, this is a cheesy delight.
+We prefer to dot the goats cheese onto the mushroom frittata just before cooking, rather than blend it into the egg mixture.
+However, it’s easier to incorporate the cheddar the other way round: simply grate it into the mixture.

 Mushroom and Goat’s Cheese Frittata